Business, Energy and Industrial Strategy

 Highly skilled, green manufacturing jobs should power our economic recovery beyond the pandemic and it is calculated that the Mersey tidal scheme could have the potential to generate up to four times the energy of all the wind turbines in Liverpool bay—enough energy to power 1 million homes.
 Liverpool city region’s Mayor has already secured £2.5 million of funding for the next phase of work.
 Given the Minister’s positive response, will he meet with the metro Mayor, local MPs and industry experts such as Martin Land, who now heads up the project, to help to accelerate it to feed stage development at the appropriate juncture?

 Any discrimination when selecting people for redundancy would be not only wrong, but unlawful.
-Employees with the necessary qualifying service can bring a claim to an employment tribunal where they believe that they have been unfairly selected for redundancy.
+Employees with the necessary qualifying service can bring a claim to an employment tribunal if they believe that they have been unfairly selected for redundancy.

 Citizens Advice research shows that one worker in six is facing redundancy and that parents and carers of those who have shielded are twice as likely to be made redundant.
-Will the Minister now provide additional emergency resources to enforcement bodies to ensure that people are treated fairly, equally and safely during this extremely worrying time?
+Will the Minister now provide additional emergency resources for enforcement bodies to ensure that people are treated fairly, equally and safely during this extremely worrying time?

 Coronavirus Job Retention Scheme

 Some 9.6 million jobs have been supported through the coronavirus job retention scheme and millions of people have now moved off furlough and back into work.
 The job support scheme and other measures, such as the extension of our temporary VAT cut for the hospitality and tourism sectors, demonstrate our commitment to supporting businesses and workers.